Become a Member

 Revised: April 1988; July 1994

 The Association’s major professional and leadership development activity shall be an annual Seminar, held at a time and location determined by the Executive Director.
-The Executive Director will develop a Seminar program that encourages the professional development of all participants and a portion of the program will be devoted to developing Association and chapter leadership.
+The Executive Director and staff will develop a Seminar program that encourages the professional development of all participants and a portion of the program will be devoted to developing Association and chapter leadership.
 NSPRA members will be encouraged to make presentations and share their expertise with their colleagues.

 Adopted: November 2000

 The Executive Director shall bring a recommendation for an increase in membership dues to the Executive Board on the needs of the Association.

 A membership dues increase will be announced to the membership at least one month before implementation.